joonspk-research/generative_agents/README.md

 # Generative Agents: Interactive Simulacra of Human Behavior

 This repository accompanies our research paper titled "[Generative Agents: Interactive Simulacra of Human Behavior](https://arxiv.org/abs/2304.03442)."
-It contains our implementation of generative agents—computational agents that simulate believable human behaviors—and their simulated game environment.
+It contains our core simulation module for  generative agents—computational agents that simulate believable human behaviors—and their game environment.
 Below, we document the steps for setting up the simulation environment on your local machine and for replaying the simulation as a demo animation.

 *Usage Notice: This code repository of generative agents is intended for research use only.*